WordWallet—simplifying self-publishing

 Process

-My process fell into the following stages: A) identifying and researching my mashup, B) designing my new app, and C) creating the product demo(s).
+My process fell into the following steps: 1) identifying and researching the parent apps, 2) designing my mashup app, and 3) creating the product demo(s).

 The problem—a mashup